 Hundreds of games have been already built on public blockchains like ethereum and Eos.
 So, let’s discuss some famous Ethereum games and their inner workings.

-In November 2017, Cryptokitties caused the ethereum network congestion.
+In November 2017, Cryptokitties caused Ethereum network congestion.
 It went viral and everyone wanted a kitty (the internet loves cats).
 With more than 14k users and around 5k ether in a day, it created some problems for ethereum devs.
 Even WikiLeaks was buying the kitties.

 An era of Collectibles (Non-fungible Token Games)

-A Non-fungible token is a unique token which represents an asset.
+A Non-fungible token is a unique token that represents an asset.
 This token is not interchangeable.
-For example, Bitcoin is interchangeable (though they not fungible as USD cash), Your bitcoin and my bitcoin represent same asset and value but a non-fungible token can’t be interchanged and can have different values.
+For example, Bitcoin is interchangeable (though they are not fungible as USD cash), Your bitcoin and my bitcoin represent the same asset and value but a non-fungible token can’t be interchanged and can have different values.